Home Farm Primary School Sports Premium Strategy

 - By Autumn 2014, this had increased to 25 hours of out of school sporting or other physical activity, through the provision of 11 clubs involving over 180 filled places.

-- We have also increased the level of participation by girls, and we have specific provision for girls football during our extra-curricular programme.
+- We have also increased the level of participation in extra-curricular activities by girls.

 During the year, we are also providing PE and sports coaching during curriculum time provided by professional specialist coaches, in addition to PE lessons already coached by our teaching staff.
 All of our classes receive this specialist provision.